-- (a) the sentence shall not in any case be executed until punishment. after the expiration of the time within which notice of appeal or of an application for leave to appeal may be given under this Act; and - (b) if notice is so given, the appeal or application shall be heard and determined with as much expedition as practicable, and the sentence shall not be executed until after the determination of the appeal, or, where an application for leave to appeal is finally refused, of the application. - 28.
-For the purposes of Part IV and Part V, the Court Supplemay, if they think it necessary or expedient in the interest powers of of justice-
+- (a) the sentence shall not in any case be executed until punishment. after the expiration of the time within which notice of appeal or of an application for leave to appeal may be given under this Act; and - (b) if notice is so given, the appeal or application shall be heard and determined with as much expedition as practicable, and the sentence shall not be executed until after the determination of the appeal, or, where an application for leave to appeal is finally refused, of the application.

+28. For the purposes of Part IV and Part V, the Court supplemay, if they think it necessary or expedient in the interest powers of Conrt. of justice-

-- (a) order the production of any document, exhibit or other thing connected with the proceedings, the production of which appears to them necessary for the determination of the case; and - (b) if they think fit, order any witnesses who would have been compellable witnesses at the trial to attend and be examined before the Court, whether they were or were not called at the trial, or order the examination of any such witnesses to be conducted in manner provided by rules of court before any Judge of the Court or before any officer of the Court or justice or other person appointed by the Court for the purpose, and allow the ad-
+- (a) order the production of any document, exhibit or other thing connected with the proceedings, the production of which appears to them necessary for the determination of the case; and - (b) if they think fit, order any witnesses who would have been compellable witnesses at the trial to attend and be examined before the Court, whether they were or were not called at the trial, or order the examination of any such witnesses to be conducted in manner provided by rules of court before any Judge of the Court or before any officer of the Court or justice or other person appointed by the Court for the purpose, and allow the admission of any depositions so taken as evidence before the Court; and